farman-a-shah/tune_coding_challenge/README.md

 <pre>http://localhost:&lt;php port&gt;/tune_coding_challenge/server/v1/user/users/</pre>

-If your php service is on a port other than port 80, edit &lt;git root&gt;/app/src/api/api.js file and update the port in the url as http://localhost:&lt;php port&gt;/tune_coding_challenge/server/v1/user/users/.
+If your php service is on a port other than port 80, edit &lt;git root&gt;/app/src/api/api.js file and update the port in the url as http://localhost: &lt; php port &gt;/tune_coding_challenge/server/v1/user/users/.

 ### React App